Create Couchbase Transactions with SQL++

 Only DML (data modification language) statements are permitted within a transaction: INSERT, UPSERT, DELETE, UPDATE, MERGE, SELECT, EXECUTE FUNCTION, PREPARE, or EXECUTE.

-If you want to try out the examples in this section, follow the instructions given in Create a Free Account and Deploy Your Database to create a free account, deploy a database, and load a sample dataset.
+If you want to try out the examples in this section, follow the instructions given in Create an Account and Deploy Your Free Tier Operational Cluster to create a free account, deploy a cluster, and load a sample dataset.
 Read the following for further information about the tools available for editing and executing queries:

 Transaction Parameters